Michael A. Werner, MD, FACS

-Paul Nelson has been in education for over 20 years.
-He received his MS in counseling and is AASECT certified.
-Paul moved into sex education when, as a prostate cancer survivor, he discovered there was almost no information for men with ED that was not a commercial.
-In 2008 he launched FrankTalk.org, which quickly became the largest online community for erectile dysfunction.
-The Journey of Medicine has published an analysis of the FrankTalk Online Discussion Board Regarding Penile Implants.
+As a prostate cancer survivor, Paul discovered there was almost no information for men with ED that was not a commercial.
+In 2008 he launched FrankTalk.org, which quickly became the largest online community for men with Erectile Dysfunction.
 Eventually a group of men formed the Erectile Dysfunction Foundation.
 Paul serves as its president.
+The Journal of Sexual Medicine has published an analysis of the FrankTalk Online Discussion Board Regarding Penile Implants.

-Paul has been featured on ABC News, the BBC, and the New York Times and is a speaker at men’s groups across the country.
-His work appears in the Prostate Cancer Research Institute, The Connecticut Magazine as well as blogs for Betty Dodson.
-He is a contributing author for Men’s Health Network and is currently producing ManAcademy.org, a comprehensive online education program for men’s reproductive health.
+Paul has been featured on ABC News, the BBC, the New York Times, South China Press, the London Guardian and the Chicago Tribune.
+His work appears in the Prostate Cancer Research Institute, Prostatepedia, and many others.
 Paul is also a Peer Review Panelist on Cancer Research for the Department of Defense.

 Matthew Phillips, LCSW, MED